The Mindfulness Centers Meditation Teacher Training program is a 160-hour evidence-based, community-focused, & self-empowering certification program.

 If you choose to take any of the elective “Live” webinar workshops w/ Dr. Norris or in-person retreats, those are an additional fee.
 Hardcopies of the course textbook are available on Amazon for an additional fee.

 Yes, we offer several flexible payment options as well as limited scholarship opportunities.
-Please speak with TMC Registrar, Jessie Norris for details.
+Please speak with TMC Registrar, Jessie Taylor for details.